 The Nendel family in Franconia

-Not much is known about the Nendel family in Franconia.
+Not everything is yet known about the Nendel family in Franconia.
 Eye-catching is the fact that 39 % of all Nendels listed in the telephone book live in the area between Bamberg and Nuremberg.
 Because of the very local distribution this cluster is considered to belong to one family group.
 About 40 kilometers further east a number of Nendel families appeared in the 15th century.
-There, the surname appears only in the franconian version "Nentel".
-In the upper franconian language /d/ and /t/ are often pronounced similarly, so the surname Nentel has to be considered as a form of Nendel.
+There, the surname appears only in the Franconian version "Nentel".
+In the upper Franconian language /d/ and /t/ are often pronounced similarly, so the surname Nentel has to be considered as a form of Nendel.

 Around 1421 further Nentels appeared in the Bayreuth region.
 Cuntz and Fridel Nentel took over small farms in Ramsental1 and Hans Nentel was enfeoffed with a farm in Mistelbach.
 In 1446 Hermann Nentel was taverner in Bayreuth, as we learn from invoices of the construction of the church Maria Magdalena.4 In the vicinity of Bayreuth, Nendels and Nentels were recorded in Berneck, Bindlach, Euben, Geyersnest, Mistelgau, Mistelbach and Trebgast towards the end of the 15th century.
 One century later they appeared also in Weidenberg, Mistelbach, Aichen, Höflas, and again in Laineck.
 In Trebgast people worked on "Nendel's farm" (presumably owned by the family for over 200 years then) and four Nendel or Nentel families were known in the village.